 It is a fee-based program that offers full-time matriculated students resources, strategies, and assistive technologies to enhance their learning experience.

 Individual Coaching with Program Staff

 Each student’s program is tailored to meet their individual learning and social profile.
 Students will participate in individualized interventions throughout the course of the academic semester.
 Program Staff may work with students to develop skills in advocating with professors, negotiating the residential experience, utilizing Purchase College resources, engaging with clubs and events, navigating new and challenging situations, and working toward academic and social goals.

 This specialized orientation program takes place prior to fall New Student Orientation and assists students in transitioning to Purchase College.

 Peer mentors are Purchase College undergraduate students who serve as a role model to students enrolled in the Cornerstone Program.
 Peer mentors help assist in creating a smooth transition for students and encourage them to become active participants in the community by introducing them to clubs and other campus activities.

 A weekly group is offered for students to encourage socialization and assist student to become more comfortable in their interactions with others.

 Program participants are invited to attend organized events sponsored by the Cornerstone Program.
 Events may include meeting up for meals, game nights, movie nights, and off campus activities.

 Starting in their second year at Purchase, students will have an opportunity to participate in employment-readiness workshops, designed to assess students’ interests and strengths, and build skills such as interviewing and resume writing.
 Students will participate in volunteer and/or internship positions starting in their third year.

-Applications are due April 1, 2019.
-Any application received after this date will only be reviewed if space is available in the incoming cohort.
+Applications received after April 1, 2020 will be reviewed if space is available in the incoming cohort.